yl-msft/GalaxyExplorer/README.md

 From Unity, choose File->Build Settings to bring up the Build Settings window.
 All of the scenes in the Scenes to Build section should be checked.
-Choose Windows Store as the Platform.
-On the right side, choose Universal 10 as the SDK, "any device" as the Target device, XAML as the UWP Build Type, check "Unity C# Projects" and then click Build.
+Choose Universal Windows Platform as the Platform.
+On the right side, choose "any device" as the Target device, XAML as the UWP Build Type, 10.0.16299.0 as the SDK, check "Unity C# Projects" and then click Build.
 Select the folder called 'UWP' and choose this folder.

 After the build completes successfully, an explorer window will pop up.
-Navigate into the UWP folder and double-click GalaxyExplorer.sln to launch Visual Studio.
+Navigate into the UWP folder and double-click `Galaxy Explorer.sln` to launch Visual Studio.
 From Visual Studio, set the Configuration to **Release** for faster builds (doesn't use .NET Native) or **Master** to build the type of package the Store needs (uses .NET Native).